atomikos/transactions-essentials/README.md

-## Atomikos transaction manager: out-of-container transactions.
+## Atomikos TransactionsEssentials: out-of-container transactions.

 A light-weight, embeddable transaction manager for instant reliability without design efforts in your code.
+If you are reading this file then you are probably looking at our project fork on GitHub, meant to allow community members to fork and contribute.
+Our GitHub project is merged and updated regularly with our legacy (internal) development repository.

 ### Getting Started